TheOdinProject/curriculum/ruby/computer_science/recursive_methods.md

 ### Test yourself

 <div class="lesson-content__panel" markdown="1">
-  1. Solve each of the questions from this [Code Quiz](http://www.codequizzes.com/computer-science/beginner/recursion) on Recursion.
-You are not expected to answer them from memory at this point.
+  1. Solve each of the questions from this [Code Quiz on recursion](http://www.codequizzes.com/computer-science/beginner/recursion).
 </div>

 ### Knowledge check